Back to blog

 Website: coresignal.com

-Description: Coresignal offers fresh data on B2B leads, including 69M+ company records from the largest professional network.
+Description: Coresignal offers fresh data on B2B leads, including 75M+ company profiles from the largest professional networks.
 The self-service API tool features a robust filtering and flexible plans.

 2. LinkedIn Sales Navigator